 The bright, open, and very smooth sound makes it suitable for beginners getting used to the violin.
 The ebony fingerboard, pegs, and chin rest make it nice and comfortable for young hands.

 This violin comes with digital tuner, note sticker and manual.
 You’ll also get an adjustable shoulder rest, extra strings, a rosin cake, and two bridges.

 However, the violin strings are not the best quality and may need to be replaced shortly.

 - Comes with essentials and extras.

 - Some users complained the rosin cake was dried out.

 For this piece, we must revisit Kennedy violins.
 There’s a good reason for that as they offer high quality for the price range.
 This Louis Carpini has a warm tone with good resonance.

-At the bottom, there are also four built-in tuners at the tailpiece.
+The violin has four built-in tuners at the tailpiece.
 These will enable your child to make even finer tunings.
-Your child will get one Brazilwood bow as well as a hand-carved French Aubert maple bridge and D’Addario Prelude strings.
+Your child will get one brazilwood bow, a hand-carved French Aubert maple bridge, and D’Addario Prelude strings.

-The case can hold four bows with extra pockets for sheet music.
+Both Kennedy violins on our list come with the same case type.
+It has room for four bows with extra pockets for sheet music.
 It also has a sturdy zipper and a latch to keep everything in place.